by Mike Ratliff

 Daniel had warned the king about being prideful.
 He did not believe him or he did not take it to heart.
 Our Christian leaders in our time are being warned by those who have discernment to return to the Bible while turning away from manipulation and entertainment as means to build their churches into earthly kingdoms.
 In their pride they ignore this godly and sound advice to their own peril.

-36 At the same time my reason returned to me, and for the glory of my kingdom, my majesty and splendor returned to me.
-My counselors and my lords sought me, and I was established in my kingdom, and still more greatness was added to me.
-37 Now I, Nebuchadnezzar, praise and extol and honor the King of heaven, for all his works are right and his ways are just; and those who walk in pride he is able to humble.
-(Daniel 4:34-37 ESV)
+36 At that time my reason returned to me.
+And my majesty and splendor were restored to me for the glory of my kingdom, and my counselors and my nobles began seeking me out; so I was reestablished in my sovereignty, and surpassing greatness was added to me.
+37 Now I, Nebuchadnezzar, praise, exalt and honor the King of heaven, for all His works are true and His ways just, and He is able to humble those who walk in pride.”
+Daniel 4:34-37 (NASB)

 I know it’s not a popular thing to warn people.
 When we warn others that if they continue in their rebellion they will have to deal with God’s judgment, we are ridiculed and called un-Christlike.
 However, the sins of the Christian leaders who are taking their followers quickly into apostasy are crying out to God for judgment.
 What is their sin?
 It is idolatry, which is a fruit of pride and deception.
 It may be too late for many of them to repent.
 However, it is becoming more and more apparent every day that God is drawing His sheep out of the Scarlet Woman.
 The table is being set for the great falling away.
 When the restrainer moves out of the way, the lawless one will be revealed and the apostate church will fall away completely to follow hard after him.
 Let us pray for God to protect us from this deception and use us to proclaim the truth to those in darkness for His glory alone.